dvitanov/lorevc/docs/introduction/who-this-book-is-for.md

 The venture and startup ecosystems are becoming more global by the minute.
 So, with time, differences between Silicon Valley and the rest of the world might diminish.
 Still, if you are fundraising from investors based outside of Silicon Valley, you should exercise caution when applying advice from the Fundraising Lore.
 You will probably need to make significant adjustments in your fundraising strategy.

-That being said, the Fundraising Lore does not assume that you are a Silicon Valley insider, unlike other similar guides that take it for granted that you have access to VCs.
+That being said, the **Fundraising Lore does not assume that you are a Silicon Valley insider**, unlike other similar guides that take it for granted that you have access to VCs.
 Indeed, this guide explicitly addresses how to build a network - from scratch! - to take advantage of everything the Valley has to offer.
-More on that in Network with Entrepreneurs.
+More on that in [Network with Entrepreneurs](/phase-i-preparation/network-with-entrepreneurs/why-network).